MontiCore/cd4analysis/README.md

 The tool provides a pretty-printer for the CD language.
-A pretty-printer can be used, e.g., to fix the formatting of files containing CDs, but has its main application to print internally constructed or transformed CDs.
+A pretty-printer can be used, e.g., to fix the formatting of files containing CDs, but has its main application in printing internally constructed or transformed CDs.

 To execute the pretty-printer, the `-pp,--prettyprint` option can be used.
-Using the option without any arguments pretty-prints the models contained in the input files to the console (stdout):
+Using the option without any arguments pretty-prints the model contained in the input file to the console (stdout):

 ```shell
 java -jar MCCD.jar -i src/MyExample.cd -pp
 ```
-The command prints the pretty-printed model contained in the input file to the
-console:
+After executing the command, the following output should appear on your console:
 ```
 import java.lang.String;